NethServer/nethsecurity-docs/monitoring.rst

   this char shows the IP addresses that have been blocked most frequently.
   It is useful for identifying persistent threats or attack sources that should be investigated or blacklisted.

-Instant Traffic
+Real-time Traffic
 ---------------

-The instant traffic section shows data updated every 2 minutes.
+The Real-time traffic section shows data updated every 2 minutes.
 It's divided into three categories:

 - ``Local Hosts``: lists all detected local hosts and their current traffic status, ordered by traffic volume.
 - ``Applications``: lists all detected applications and their current traffic status, ordered by traffic volume.